 6. Babes in Toyland (1997) – A lively rendition of the classic children’s Christmas fantasy by early 20th-century composer Victor Herbert.
 The beautiful Mary Contrary is saved from marrying the villain Barnaby instead of her true love, Jack Be Nimble.
 Featuring the voices of Christopher Plummer, James Belushi and Bronson Pinchot.

-A number of classic Christmas shorts are included in this video, such as “Pluto’s Christmas Tree” starring those talented ground squirrels, Chip and Dale, as well as the 1932 Silly Symphony “Santa’s Workshop.”
-Unfortunately, this feature is only to be found on VHS, although some of the shorts are available on the Mickey’s Christmas Carol DVD.
+7. A Walt Disney Christmas (1982) – A number of classic Christmas shorts are included in this video, such as “Pluto’s Christmas Tree” starring those talented ground squirrels, Chip and Dale, as well as the 1932 Silly Symphony “Santa’s Workshop.”
+Unfortunately, this feature was only to be found on VHS, although some of the shorts are available on the Mickey’s Christmas Carol DVD.
 (More on that in a minute).